are many excellent websites devoted to the preservation of information

 on some aspect of Lakota culture.

-People ~ Huge database of historical Native American
+First People features a huge database of historical Native American

 Grandfather's Spirit ~ This is a commercial site, but it has beautiful photographs at reasonable prices.